 This dip contains some of the creamiest of cheeses and after it’s warmed in the oven, will become one of the most pleasing recipes of the night.
 It certainly makes a great party dip, or appetizer before a light meal.
 I think my seedy crackers are the perfect vehicle to enjoy with this dip, but some toasted French bread, vegetable sticks, or pita chips will work nicely too.

 2 cups shredded Gruyere cheese, divided

 1/2 cup Greek yogurt

 pinch of salt & pepper

 1. Preheat oven to 350 degrees.
-In a saute pan over high heat, add 2 teaspoons olive oil.
+In a sauté pan over high heat, add 2 teaspoons olive oil.
 After 2 minutes add scallops and sear for 2 minutes.
-Flip over and cook for 30 seconds, remove from pan and let cool.
+Flip over and cook for 30 seconds.
+Remove scallops from pan and let cool.

 2. Dice scallops into pieces and add to a bowl, along with cream cheese, 1 1/2 cups Gruyere, Worcestershire, onion powder and hot sauce, stir to combine.
 Add salt and pepper and stir.

 3. Pour into an oiled baking dish and top with remaining cheese.
 Bake in oven for 20-30 minutes or until lightly golden around the edges.